 game audio film sound design

 Object-based Mixing

 A sound designer aims to create soundscapes that allow the viewer to extend the screen boundaries.
 There are many techniques to achieve this goal, but the one I want to highlight is the object-based mixing technique.
-It consists of encoding all the sound sources that describe the landscape.
-These sources have parameters that are registered as metadata.
-They indicate the specific coordinates to allow locating the objects accurately.

 The audio format delivered in the aforementioned PS5 press conference was binaural.
 This format allows you to perceive the height of a soundscape.
-Therefore, the object-based mixing technique suits perfectly this format since it allows to accurately position the sound sources within the landscape.
-For the first-ever time, the PlayStation users could experience a taste of the TEMPEST 3D AudioTech.
+Therefore, the object-based mixing technique, which includes crucial steps of sound mixing, suits perfectly this format since it allows to accurately position the sound sources within the landscape.

-This made me wonder something: if the gamers are experiencing gameplay in binaural format, won’t they notice the differences when they will listen to different audio formats delivered on most of the streaming websites in the market?
 I do, and that’s why I started comparing game scenarios with film sequences to understand why some of the software and workflows used in-game houses are not yet integrated into the film industry.
 Can binaural audio become a standard in film production?

+game audio film sound design